Can a Daily Fish Oil Supplement Help Curb Symptoms of ADHD?

 PS-Omega-3 is VAYA Pharma’s proprietary composition of phosphatidylserine, a negatively charged aminophspholipid (type of fat) found throughout the body and brain, bonded to non-drug treatment for omega-3 fatty acids.
 Vayarin, contains PS-Omega-3.

 Researchers at Texas Child Neurology and Children’s Health Services in Greenville, NC identified 518 children with ADHD who were previously treated with Vayarin.
 The scientists, led by Robert Chudnow, M.D. and Tate Holbrook, M.D., reviewed patient and parent self-assessments to assess the effectiveness of Vayarin.
-68% of the children experienced reduced ADHD symptoms.
-66% of children who were taking Vayarin in conjunction with a stimulant or non-stimulant medication experienced reduced ADHD symptoms.
-And 31% of the patients evaluated reduced their dose of ADHD medication while taking Vayarin.
+Sixty-eight percent of the children experienced reduced ADHD symptoms.
+Sixty-six percent of children who were taking Vayarin in conjunction with a stimulant or non-stimulant medication experienced reduced ADHD symptoms.
+And 31 percent of the patients evaluated reduced their dose of ADHD medication while taking Vayarin.

 In addition, several vegetarian options do exist, including products like this: Purity Omega